pombase/genome_changelog/readme.md

 ## Calculating differences between two genomes

-Most of the repository was made for a one-time analysis, in which many diffs of pombe genome were compared.
+Most of the repository was made for a pombe genome analysis, in which many diffs of pombe genome were compared.
 If you are here only to quickly compare two genomes, you can run the script:

 ```
 python two_genomes_diff.py --new_genome data/chromosome1/8485.contig --old_genome data/chromosome1/8338.contig --output_locations_file 'a.tsv' --output_qualifiers_file 'b.tsv'